momo-senpai/momo-senpai/README.md

 # Aditya Anandavasagan

 ## About Me
-I am a passionate and experienced software engineer based in Mumbai, India.
-My expertise lies in designing, developing, and deploying high-quality solutions using Python, Django, and Angular.
+I am a passionate and experienced software engineer based in Tokyo, Japan.
+My expertise lies in designing, developing, and deploying high-quality solutions using Python, Django, Ruby on Rails and Angular.
 I have a strong background in backend development and Machine Learning, with a keen interest in pushing the boundaries of technology.

 ## Skills